PidginEnemy/strapi5-rest-cache-bug/README.md

 This repo cretated to demonstrate a bug when use plugin rest cache with any strapi custom field in schema.

+I would be grateful for help in resolving this problem in this issue: [https://github.com/strapi-community/plugin-rest-cache/issues/119](https://github.com/strapi-community/plugin-rest-cache/issues/119)

 ## What's inside

 - new blank strapi 5 project